rclacerna/FlattenArrayAndCoordinates/README.md

 # Flatten Nested Arrays and Invite Customers to coordinates
-This coding exam is implemented in .NET Core and C#
+This solution is implemented in .NET Core and C#

 # Flatten Nested Arrays
 FlattenArray.cs flattens the nested arrays.